 My son is gone, so his side of the story will forever remain hidden.

 It is hard, and as a mother and a Christian, I have mixed emotions.
 One side of me hates the man for what he did - he devastated our entire family's life.
 We have a part of us that is forever changed.
 Yet the other side - sees that my son considered this man his friend.
 Drugs and alcohol can change what people do - Though could I ever fully forgive him?
 Maybe in time, I will tell more of a story, but for now, it is a road that I am still crossing - or an unfinished story.

 We are sitting around a campfire - all of his brothers and me.
 We share a drink - yes, maybe a few too many but, it is a quiet secluded campground, so it seems okay for tonight.
 The stars are bright overhead.
 A gentle cool breeze blows from the lake, creating a calming atmosphere.
 We laugh as we share our memories, we cry over some, but more importantly, we share our grief.

 A Continuing Story

-it is now one and a half years later, and I am writing this article, rather rambling but it is still how my mind thinks.
+It is now one and a half years later, and I am writing this article, somewhat rambling, but it is still how my mind thinks.
 The hole in my heart remains, and there is a level of sadness that does not seem to go away.
 As I sit and write, the song in the background is Memories playing by Maroon 5.
 I hear the words, “we can’t bring back all the memories, but the memories bring back you.”
 My mind still thinks of you daily.
 Sometimes I can talk about you without tears; other times, I fall apart.
 Some days are more challenging, and as the writer in Reddit put it - sometimes I can see the waves coming.
 My journey with grief is a continuous story.
 It is not something that I will ever get over.
 I share my story to show that life can go on.
 A life forever changed.

 A Closing Song by Maroon 5